echyn/echyn.github.io/research.md

 14. The Impact of Disadvantaged Peers: Evidence from Resettlement after Public Housing Demolition

 15. How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey)

+**Other Publications**

+17. Fees, Framing and Financial Literacy in the Choice of Pension Manager (with Justine Hastings and Olivia Mitchell) in *Financial Literacy: Implications for Retirement Security and the Financial Marketplace*.
+2010.
+Pension Research Council.
+   <details><summary> Abstract (+) </summary>

+18. The Demographic Effects of Dodging the Vietnam Draft. (with Martha Bailey). **American Economic Association: Papers and Proceedings**.
+May 2020.